 Alternatively, you can take a bus to Chiang Khong yourself, cross the border into Laos and buy tickets for the boat trip there.
 This is the cheaper but less smooth option.
 Mekong Smile Cruise offers a package including pick-up from Chiang Rai, hotel and a stop at the Pak Ou Caves for 200 USD.
 Learn more about the journey in this post.

 I wasn’t sure how I could fit everything in, especially since almost all of Chiang Rai’s top attractions are quite far-flung.
 The White Temple, Blue Temple and Black House are all on the outskirts of Chiang Rai, but most of the other attractions are even farther away.

 But since the best things to do cover such a wide area, if you really want to fit in all of the top things to do in Chiang Rai in just a couple of days, this is one destination where joining a group tour really does make sense.

 Apart from hill tribe trekking and visiting a homestay in the mountains, which can take a few days and needs to be arranged separately, most of the other attractions work well as part of a (very busy!) day trip.
 If you choose to book a day tour with a group in a shared minibus, this is also the cheapest way to get around Chiang Rai and see its main sights in a short time.

-When you walk down Chiang Rai’s main streets, you’ll see a host of travel agencies offering day trips, each cramming an absolutely crazy number of attractions into one day.
+When you walk down Chiang Rai’s main streets, you’ll see numerous travel agencies offering day trips, each cramming an absolutely crazy number of attractions into one day.
 These whistle-stop tours are really easy to find and book, and great value.
 Most of the ones I saw included transport, pick up and drop off at your hotel, plus lunch.
 They all cost around 1000 baht ($30).